mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 | description           | a couple of sentences describing the meaning of the tag
 | show\_on\_media       | recommendation to show this tag as an option for searching solr using the tags_id_media
 | show\_on\_stories     | recommendation to show this tag as an option for searching solr using the tags_id_stories
+| is\_static            | if true, users can expect this tag and its associations not to change in major ways
 | tag\_set\_name        | name field of associated tag set
 | tag\_set\_label       | label field of associated tag set
 | tag\_set\_description | description field of associated tag set